test123-all/fst-label-creator/README.md

 Introductions:

 0. Please make sure, as already mentioned, you have python3 (>3.10 https://www.python.org/) and inkscape (https://inkscape.org/) installed.
 1. Also please make sure to add Inkscape to your windows PATH.
-To do this please run the ```cmd``` as administrator and run the command
+To do this please run ```cmd``` as administrator and run the command
     ```
     setx /M "%PATH%;<<path_to_your_incscape_installation>>"
     ```